Interface ScheduledExecutorService

 (Runnable command, long initialDelay, long delay, TimeUnit unit) Submits a periodic action that becomes enabled first after the given initial delay, and subsequently with the given delay between the termination of one execution and the commencement of the next.Methods declared in interface java.util.concurrent.ExecutorService

-awaitTermination, invokeAll, invokeAll, invokeAny, invokeAny, isShutdown, isTerminated, shutdown, shutdownNow, submit, submit, submit
+awaitTermination, close, invokeAll, invokeAll, invokeAny, invokeAny, isShutdown, isTerminated, shutdown, shutdownNow, submit, submit, submit

 -